 I have been running for almost two decades, with my running journey beginning in my early teens.
 I wish I could say it came naturally to me and I was immediately hooked, but that was not the case at all.
 As nonathletic, out of shape high school student, I initially used running solely as a way to burn calories in hopes to lose weight.
 I remember borrowing my mom's tennis shoes and my brother's Walkman and just doing my best to make it around the block (about a mile).
 It was by no means easy, in fact it was downright miserable for me at times, but I kept at it and eventually started to see results.
 Still, at the time I never felt confident in my body or my abilities as an athlete, so I did most of my running in seclusion, and the thought of going out for a team seemed absolutely terrifying.

 Like all the other sports I wasn't instantly "good" at and gave up on in my youth, I got away from running for a few years while in college.
 During this time, my weight piled on, I was struggling in school, I suffered an injury to my hip from an accident, and then worst at of all, my father lost his battle to pancreatic cancer.
 Not only was I incredibly out of shape, but I had found myself rather depressed and lost.
 I turned to running this time not just for exercise but also for therapy.
 It was exactly what I needed for many reasons.
 Running was there for me during one of the darkest times of my life and I truly believe it saved me.
 It was during those runs where I felt most alive, where I felt like I could actually breath and think clearly.
 It gave me purpose, goals and a sense of accomplishment and even pride.
 Most importantly, running finally gave me something I had been struggling with for most of my life...confidence.
-And from that, I was able to find my identity.
+From that, I was able to find my identity.

 My junior year in college I finally got my act together and decided to declare a major.
 Realizing I had a passion for fitness and wanted to help others, I had hoped to graduate with an exercise science degree.
 There was just one problem, though I was so still so out of shape from the previous years that I couldn't pass one part of the physical fitness test required to declare my major!
-Guess what that part was...run a mile under 10 minutes (and I couldn't do it)!
+Guess what that part was...run a mile in under 10 minutes (and I couldn't do it)!
 Taking that as a huge wake up call, I got serious about my health.
 Still not where I wanted to be by the time the test rolled around again, I ran my little heart out and passed with maybe two seconds to spare!
-By the time I graduated, I had lost almost 70lbs and was running and working out on a consistent basis (and running sub 10 minute miles consistently too).
+By the time I graduated, I had lost almost 70 pounds and was running and working out on a consistent basis (and running sub 10 minute miles consistently too).

 Fast forward a few years and running had become more than just a hobby, it was now a part of my livelihood.
 I was working full time as a fitness manager and was fortunate enough to be surrounded by like minded individuals who also had a huge passion for running.
 With their experience and knowledge, they inspired and encouraged me to take my running to the next level.
 So I threw caution to the wind, trained for and ran my first marathon after only running 5k's before that!
 (I wouldn't necessarily recommend that progression, or lack thereof, but I survived!)
 It was hands down one of the most physically and mentally challenging things I had done to date, but it forever changed me.
 I was now a freaking marathoner and that gave me a whole new lease on life!